All Episodes

 Well, call it the penalty box or what have you.

-But I will be in deep, deep contemplation tomorrow, and uh I will make sure that things happen to me that make me suffer and pay for this.
+But I will be in deep, deep contemplation tomorrow, and I will make sure that things happen to me that make me suffer and pay for this.

-So uh we're working now to get a guest host, and I expect that we'll have one lined up before the end of the program.
+So we're working now to get a guest host, and I expect that we'll have one lined up before the end of the program.

 Audio soundbite time.

-Let me preface it uh by giving you a little story here of what's going on out in San Francisco.
+Let me preface it by giving you a little story here of what's going on out in San Francisco.

-National civil rights organizations are celebrating the passage by the House of Legislation that would add sexual orientation to a list of federally protected classes.
+National civil rights organizations are celebrating the passage by the House of legislation that would add sexual orientation to a list of federally protected classes.

-But some San Francisco groups are not taking part in a party, they're not happy about it.
+But some San Francisco groups are not taking part in a party.

-The are they are the transgender and transsexuals, and uh they're at the back of the bus on this civil rights issue.
+And they're at the back of the bus on this civil rights issue.

-The vote on Wednesday in the employment non-discrimination act, also known as ENDA.
+The vote on Wednesday in the Employment Non-Discrimination Act, also known as ENDA.

-End the ENDA was ultimately revised to remove protection for transgender workers, which upset gay rights groups here and across the country.
+ENDA, E-N-D-A, was ultimately revised to remove protection for transgender workers, which upset gay rights groups here and across the country.

 It's the first step out of the gate, and it leaves people behind.